deNBI/cloud-user-docs/wiki/quickstart.md

 ## Generate SSH-Keys

-Note that on your "User information" page only RSA and EDCSA public keys are accepted as valid.
+Note that on your "User information" page only RSA and ECDSA public keys are accepted as valid.
 The following instructions are for RSA keys.

 **Linux**